Last-Minute Costume Ideas Based on Your Favorite Class

 • Rosie the Riveter: Represent American women with a blue jumpsuit and red polka dot head wrap.
 We all know the poster!
 (Oh, and make sure to show off those biceps as often as possible.)

-• A Salem witch: All you need is a plain black Puritan dress, an oversized white bonnet, and a broomstick.
-Witches are a classic Halloween costume, but you can make it specific by adding the historical touch.
+• Salem witch: All you need is a plain black Puritan dress, an oversized white bonnet, and a broomstick.
+Witches are a classic Halloween costume, but you can make it specific by adding a historical touch.

 • Benjamin Franklin: A jacket, cravat, bifocal glasses, kite, fur hat, and a white wig will have you inventing all night.